clarissalabrum/math4610-1/basicReview/algebra.md

 The takeaway from the example above, is that since we will only have a finite amount of time to produce a solution to any mathematical problem, the set of natural numbers is larger than can be used for practial purposes.

+The next set of numbers that will be used in algorithms is the set of rational numbers...

+The solution of most mathematical problems requires working in the set of real numbers...

+Occasionally, algorithms will produce complex numbers.
+For example, the eigenvalue problem in linear algebra requires finding all roots of the characteristic polynomial associated with a square matrix.
+All polynomials can be factored into linear factors or quadratic factors that cannot be factored over the real numbers.
+The result is that the quadratic factors produce complex conjugate pairs of eigenvalues.
+Another example involves the computation of solutions of constant coefficient, linear, ordinary differential equations.
+Finally, applications such as nonlinear optics require the use of complex numbers in the definition of solutions as a part of the modeling process.

+#### Addition, Subtraction, Multiplication, and Division